omega1x/sqshr/README.md

 ### Usage

-The usage of *sqshr* is very straightforward and implies two steps: (1) creation of connection object and (2) sending the SQL-query
+The usage of *sqshr* is very straightforward and implies two steps - (1) creation of connection object and (2) sending the SQL-query:

     library(sqshr)
     # Create connection object:
-    conn <- mssql_connection(server = "10.100.104.142", domain = "SUEKCORP",
+    conn <- mssql_connection(server = "11.100.104.142", domain = "SUEKCORP",
      user = "user", password = "password")

     # Ask for data: